UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   commutator-subgroup-Ab = commutator-subgroup-Group (group-Ab A)
 ```

-### Any group element yields a type equipped with an automorphism
+### Any abelian group element yields a type equipped with an automorphism

 ```agda
 module _